angarsky/diveintopython/learn/classes/class_decorator.md

 ```

-2. **Python Class Property Decorator:** class decorator can be used to define class properties in a concise and easy to read manner.
+2. **Class Property Decorator:** class decorator can be used to define class properties in a concise and easy to read manner.
 For instance, they can be used to compute attributes that are not available when the class is first defined.

 ```python
 class Person: